Rass21/BookScraperv2/README.md

 # BookScraperv2

-After working with Goodreads official API without much success, the API then being depreciated, I decided to make a simple input app that will give you a list of the latest books in any given genre on the Goodreads website.
+After working with Goodreads official API without much success, the API then being deprecated, I decided to make a simple input app that will give you a list of the latest books in any given genre on the Goodreads website.